-Credit cards for the unemployed
+Credit cards for people in low-income groups

 Can I get a credit card if I'm unemployed?